 While thinking about getting ill or dying may seem gloomy, ensuring your loved ones are at least financially prepared for such an eventuality can provide you with valuable peace of mind.

-Here, we consider some of the most common myths, and what you need to know.
+Here, we consider some of the most common myths, and what the reality is.

 Myth 1: Policies never pay out